 Excel University shows an example where the Item number finds the row and the Region finds the column.
 Excel’s MATCH function looks across the column headers, B13:F13, to find the col_index_num value used as the col_index_num.
 For full details see, Two-Dimensional VLOOKUP at Excel University.

 Don’t limit yourself to thinking about retrieving data using only VLOOKUP.
 Excel gives you many ways to retrieve data from lists and tables.
-This table from the Critical to Success article Comparing VLOOKUP, INDEX, and MATCH can help you select which function you want to use to retrieve data.
+This table can help you select which function you want to use to retrieve data.
 There’s a lot of variety, power, and flexibility in these different approaches.

 INDEX and MATCH are more powerful and flexible than VLOOKUP.
-To learn more about when to use them review this list from Critical to Success.
+To learn more about when to use them search for the blogs in Critical to Success on INDEX and MATCH.

 VLOOKUP does its lookup down the leftmost column.
 Use INDEX and MATCH when you need a far more powerful version of VLOOKUP that works around this issue.
 MATCH finds the item you are looking for in any row or column, not just the leftmost column as in VLOOKUP.
 Once you’ve found the row or column number containing the match, use INDEX to retrieve the data.